 years coconut products have held a respected and valuable place in local

 In traditional medicine around the world coconut

 is used to treat a wide variety of health problems including the following:

 abscesses, asthma, baldness, bronchitis, bruises, burns, colds, constipation,

 cough, dropsy, dysentery, earache, fever, flu, gingivitis, gonorrhea, irregular

-or painful menstruation, jaundice, kidney stones, lice, malnutrition,
+or painful menstruation, jaundice, kidney stones, lice, malnutrition, nausea,

-syphilis,

-toothache, tuberculosis, tumors, typhoid, ulcers, upset
+toothache, tuberculosis, tumors, typhoid, ulcers, upset stomach, weakness,

 Coconut In Modern Medicine

 Modern medical science is now confirming the use

 of coconut in treating many of the above conditions.
 Published studies in

 medical journals show that coconut, in one form or another, may provide

 a wide range of health benefits.
 Some of these are summarized below:

-SARS, AIDS, and other illnesses.
+C, SARS, AIDS, and other illnesses.

-Kills bacteria that cause ulcers, throat infections, urinary tract
+- Kills bacteria that cause ulcers, throat infections, urinary tract

 infections, gum disease and cavities, pneumonia, and gonorrhea, and

-Kills fungi and yeasts that cause candidiasis, ringworm, athlete's
+- Kills fungi and yeasts that cause candidiasis, ringworm, athlete's

 foot, thrush, diaper rash, and other infections.